omarbelkady/DevOps/README.md

 ```

-### I create the docker file give it a name of Dockerfile
+### DOCKER: I create the docker file give it a name of Dockerfile
 ```
 I tell docker to download the image from docker hub
 I then want to copy the project directory into the container